Can Oral Health Problems Cause Headaches?

 Have you been suffering from frequent headaches?
 Pounding pain in your head can be debilitating.
 It can stem from a number of health problems, including issues with your teeth.

 If you have been neglecting your dental health, you may have developed problems with your smile that created extensive symptoms, including headaches.
 Schedule an appointment with your dentist to see if your headaches could be caused by one of several dental concerns.
-Read on to find three dental problems that may lead to recurring headaches.
+Read on to learn about dental problems that may lead to recurring headaches.

 Chronic Teeth Grinding